 Accommodation on the Lapchi Milarepa Cave Trek

 The Lapchi Milarepa Cave Trekking route is pretty much isolated and has only basic accommodation options.
 Either you should go camping or accept the basic accommodation option.
+At Lapchi, you will get quite modern accommodation with nice and clean beds, along with locally cooked food.

 Important Caves around Lapchi Monastery: